-This vantage point can help you pinpoint where experiences have the potential to get better.
+People Insights can help you pinpoint where experiences have the potential to get better by helping you optimize marketing campaigns and retarget specific audiences.
 Digging in a bit, you can figure out exactly why.

 Perhaps there is a bug with the submit button, for instance, or there are too many fields.
-With this insight, you can tackle the areas of your product that yield the biggest opportunity for improved monetization.
+With this insight, you can tackle the areas of your product that yield the biggest opportunity for optimized funnel conversion.

 4. A/B analyses